lexsoft00/quick_start_dev/tests/features/quick_start/README.md

-# quick_start Gherkin features
+# Quick Start Gherkin features

-A list of features, and scenarios to have a full test over quick_start 8.x-5.x

-If you want to run all Gherkin Features over a new quick_start site.
+If you want to run all Gherkin Features over a new Quick Start site.
-You will need to create the list of Testing users, Arabic languages to the site.
+You will need to create the list of Testing users.

 ## You can run the following command:
 ```